Dynamo Python Primer

 Application and Document

 This area of the API can seem a little confusing at first.
 Questions abound: can't Revit just work out which document (i.e. model) I'm in?
 Why do I have a Document and a UIDocument?
 Why do I refer to an Application - isn't the application Revit?
 These are good questions.
-Luckily, Revit's API guidance has a few answers for us:
+Luckily, Revit's has a few answers for us:

 The top level objects in the Revit Platform API are application and document.
 These are represented by the classes Application, UIApplication, Document and UIDocument.